Linda0840/recipe-EDA/README.md

 # Chop Chop!
-An Analysis on food recipe preparation times and ratings
+An Analysis on Recipe Preparation Times and Ratings
 Authors: Xiaoyan Zhang (xiz115@ucsd.edu), Kay Qu(kqu@ucsd.edu)

 # About this project